-^{:} in the event that the case was not notified the first time.
+\: in the event that the case was not notified the first time.

 Surveillance systems across EU/EEA countries are heterogeneous.
-Twenty countries submitted national data for 2020 based on the 2012 or 2018 EU case definitions, four countries used the 2008 EU case definition and four countries used national case definitions.
+Twenty-one countries submitted national data for 2021 based on the 2012 or 2018 EU case definitions, three countries used the 2008 EU case definition and five countries used national case definitions.
 The 2012 and 2018 case definitions are essentially identical, except that the 2018 definition explicitly states that countries should differentiate between acute and chronic cases according to ECDC requirements [4,5].
 The EU 2008 case definition is similar but does not include the detection of hepatitis C core antigen as one of the diagnostic criteria.
 All case definitions capture all acute and chronic laboratory-diagnosed cases of hepatitis C. All reported cases were included in the analysis regardless of which case definition was used.
 Data collected represent confirmed cases.

-Two countries, Hungary and Lithuania, only submitted data on acute cases of hepatitis C. Two countries (Belgium and Bulgaria) submitted aggregate data only and did not differentiate stages of infection.
-No data for 2020 were reported by the United Kingdom (UK) due to its withdrawal from the EU on 1 February 2020.
+Hungary only submits data on acute cases of hepatitis C to ECDC.
+Two countries (Belgium and Bulgaria) submitted aggregate data only and did not differentiate stages of infection.
+No data were reported by the United Kingdom (UK) since 2019 due to its withdrawal from the EU on 31 January 2020.